-Q2.
 Why are there two tides a day?

-Q3.
 Why does the Moon always show the same face to the Earth, rather than revolve on its axis as the Earth does?

-Q4.
 Why is the sky blue?

-Q5.
 Why do we sweat?

-Q6.
 Why does water freeze?
 Why does water boil?
-Q7.
 What causes a rainbow?

-Q8.
 What causes a double rainbow, and how does it differ from a single one?
-Q9.
 What is a sonic boom, and what causes it?
-Q10.
-What causes partial reflection of light at a mirror?
 Why History of Mathematics?

 1. Mathematics is a human creation.
 It has emerged over millennia, as a result of great labour by very many highly intelligent people.
 It is constantly evolving, and is not set in stone.
 Knowing something of the history of the subject helps to bring any individual course to life, and the undergraduate programme as a whole to life.
 2. The evolution of mathematics spans a number of different historical periods, and a number of different cultures.
 Its study helps one to put one's own knowledge and environment in a broader context.
 3. Mathematics is the common core of all science; science is the difference between the modern world and the Middle Ages.
 Without mathematics there is no science; without science (there is no Imperial College and) we're back in the Middle Ages burning witches.
 4. The course will focus on what mathematics is used for as well as maths for its own sake.
 You will emerge with an enhanced awareness of science.
 5. The course will enhance your historical sense generally.
-History is less a matter of lists of names and dates, more an overview of how human experience in different parts of the world and different time periods fits together.
+History is less a matter of lists of names and more an overview of how human experience in different parts of the world and different time periods fits together.
 6. The course will give you practice in writing English prose.
-You won't have done much of this since leaving school, and may be rusty (or even have fled into mathematics to avoid it!).
-But good document preparation - in undergraduate/MSc projects, PhD theses, professional life later - is a valuable skill.
-You will gain in ability to express yourself clearly in good English.
+You will not have done much of this since leaving school, and may be rusty (or even have fled into mathematics to avoid it).
+But good document preparation - in undergraduate or MSc projects, in PhD theses, in professional life later - is a valuable skill.
+You will gain a greater ability to express yourself clearly in good English.
 7. The course will teach you a lot you didn't previously know, but will also "re-live" your previous experience of mathematics - from childhood up to now.
 Most people find this emotionally as well as educationally satisfying (and it is excellent preparation for parenthood!).
 8. For those of you intending to take mathematics further: by broadening your awareness of different areas, the course may help you to take a better informed decision on which area you want to work in.
 NHB